s4l4x/Stimula2/README.md

 ## Future considerations

-- [ ] Try seeding positions with shape
+- [ ] Try seeding positions with shape (SEE: SimulatiomMaterial constructor)
 - [ ] Use zustand to globally store fft
 - [ ] Add a 16k fft to a 128\*128 texture for use in the shader
 - [ ] Scatter particles on source geometry and use as emmitters/attractors for particle